DCSO/nightwatch/README.md

 # nightwatch

+> [!NOTE]
+> This software is provided by DCSO as Free Software without the
+> explicit intention or expectation of providing support or further ongoing
+> development activities.
+We will consider contributions if they are of use to
+> the community if time allows but will not take feature requests.

 Nightwatch is a plugin-based file analysis framework for Suricata file stores.

 The Nightwatch daemon looks for new files in the Suricata file extraction target